-To receive a parking permit, vehicles must be registered with the Business Office according to the following schedule: Day and evening students by Friday of the first week of classes (grace period may extend to Add/Drop date if advertised on special signage by main gate).
+To receive a parking permit, vehicles must be registered with the Business Office according to the following schedule: Day and evening students by Friday of the first week of classes (grace period may extend to Add/Drop Date if advertised on special signage by main gate).
 Masters level students and other non-traditional degree program students must purchase and display a current parking permit by the first day of classes.
 Student parking permits cost \$70 and are valid for one registered vehicle for one semester.
 Summer session parking permits cost \$45.
 Parking permits for students who drive a motorcycle exclusively cost \$35.00.
 Students who purchase permits in spring may continue to use those through summer at no extra charge.
 Students who operate more than one vehicle must purchase a separate parking permit for each vehicle.
-Parking tags must be hung from rearview mirror so that the entire permit is visible.
-Displaying the permit in any other location, or failure to display the permit will result in citation and fine.
-Lost parking passes will be replaced at prorated fee.
+Parking permits must be displayed in a manner so that the entire permit is visible.
+Displaying the permit partially or failure to display the permit will result in citation and fine.
+Lost parking passes and passes for newly purchased vehicles may be issued at prorated fee.
 The university has five parking areas at the Burbank campus.
 Parking is open in all parking lots for all students.

 Students who reside may obtain a North Hall clicker from the Business Office.
 The Business office collects a \$35.00 deposit for each clicker issued to students.
 The gate code is changed every year so clickers previously issued and not returned, will not provide access to the campus through the Cabrini gate past the end of the academic year.
 To avoid interruption, please bring clicker to the Business Office in Miller Hall to have it re-programmed at the beginning of the academic year.